outdreamer/build-a-cure-1/docs/specific/math_terms.md

 	- set: the list of unique object/nodes in a network
 	- space: a network with operations
 	- norm: a function that standardizes (so that vectors can be scaled & added) - may be an interface filtering function

+	- neighborhood as a metric of adjacence/similarity/distance (how many steps away) if neighborhoods are determined by core functions

 	- core points (vertices - not the same as nodes in a network)

 	- core functions
 		- basis: the set of core functions
+		- identity function as the origin function to start from when applying distortions to get other functions

 	- core combinations
 		- base: the set of core subsets of a set X that can generate a topology on set X, or whose union can generate set X